Meet our Team Members

 Debbie offers expertise in providing government cost accounting services—including DCAA representation, contract rate calculations, developing ICE models, and setting up cost accounting systems that meet FAR Part 31.2 requirements.
 In 2008, striving to provide the most value to her government contracting clients, Debbie founded the Government Contracting Advisory team (GCAT), a network of independent service providers who specialize in providing services to government contractors.
 Through the GCAT, government contracting clients gain quick access to a variety of government contracting specific services, including help with bid proposals, GSA schedules, contract negotiations, and RFP reviews.

-As an active member of the local Melbourne community, Debbie is an officer on the executive committee of both the Economic Development Commission (EDC) and Women’s Business Center.
+As an active member of the local Melbourne community, Debbie is an officer on the executive committee of both the Economic Development Commission (EDC) and United Way of Brevard.
 She is also a member of Brevard Small Business Assistance Council and Small Business Resource Network.

 In 2010, Debbie’s professional achievements were recognized with the Florida Institute of Certified Public Accountants (FICPA) Women to Watch Award in the experienced leader category.
 During the same year, she was named to the FICPA’s President’s Honor Roll.
 Additionally, Debbie is a diplomat of the American College of Forensic Examiners (ACFE).